Work is underway across all levels of government is response to the coronavirus (COVID-19) pandemic.

 Once venues have submitted their Management Plan, they may be contacted by SA Health to provide further information.
 For more information about this process please read the COVID Management Plan Preliminary Information Factsheet.

-In addition as of 8am on Monday 29 June, gaming is now also allowed at licensed venues, subject to your trading hours.
-The density requirements referred to above and physical distancing and hygiene measures will need to be applied in gaming rooms.
+Gaming is allowed at licensed venues, subject to your trading hours.
+Density requirements, physical distancing and hygiene measures need to be applied in gaming rooms.

 Short-term licence applications

-Venues wishing to expand their licensed footprint can apply for a short-term licence to temporarily increase their capacity.
+Venues wishing to expand their licensed footprint can apply for a short-term licence to temporarily increase their licensed area to help them comply with density restrictions.

 More information about the easing of restrictions in South Australia, and requirements regarding specific activities are being updated as circumstances change and can be found at covid-19.sa.gov.au/recovery.